How ET (Energy Transfer) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of ET's revenue in 2025?

-ET generates over 90% of its revenue from fee-based pipeline transportation and storage services.
-Other sources, such as product sales and ancillary services, are less significant.
+ET generates over 90% of its revenue from fee-based transportation and storage contracts for natural gas, crude oil, and NGLs.
+Additional revenue comes from commodity sales and value-added services, but these are less significant.

-ET reported net income of $1.10B in Q2 2025, with a net margin of approximately 5.7%, reflecting moderate profitability driven by scale, cost control, and stable contracts.
+ET reported net income of $1.02B in Q3 2025, with a net margin of approximately 5.1%, reflecting moderate profitability driven by scale, contract stability, and cost discipline.

 3. What are the largest expense categories for ET?

-The biggest expenses on ET's income statement are cost of revenue (primarily pipeline operations and fuel) and operating expenses, particularly SG&A, which totaled $257M in Q2 2025 as ET prioritizes administrative efficiency and operational reliability.
+The biggest expenses on ET's income statement are cost of revenue (pipeline operations, maintenance, and fuel) and operating expenses, particularly SG&A, which totaled $268M in Q3 2025 as ET prioritizes efficient management and system reliability.

 4. Why does [segment/division] operate at a loss?